Singapore Taekwondo Federation: 2018–present: Alleged mismanagement, breaches and suspension from governing bodies

 In Ng's 24 March interview, it was revealed that STF had no head coach for more than a year since the previous coach had left.
 Instead, training was supposedly to be conducted by Wong while a new head coach was being appointed.
-However, alongside with other former and current national athletes whose interviews were published on 4 May 2019 on Mothership, the kyorugi training instead was being led by the senior squad captain, Raja Zulfadli, and alleged that the STF did not provide hands-on attention, and had a system that did not nurture their athletic development or improvement.
+However, along with other former and current national athletes whose interviews were published on 4 May on Mothership, the kyorugi training instead was being led by the senior squad captain, Raja Zulfadli, and alleged that the STF did not provide hands-on attention, and had a system that did not nurture their athletic development or improvement.
 They alleged that Wong's feedback was being too generic, and the STF officials made them spend training time on non-training matters.

-On 2 May 2019, WT issued an ultimatum, requesting that the STF management step down or have its affiliation suspended.
+On 2 May, WT issued an ultimatum, requesting that the STF management step down or have its affiliation suspended.
 On 8 May, STF was subsequently suspended by WT, and Singapore National Olympic Council (SNOC) would follow suit, suspending STF as well.
 These suspensions prevented STF from participating in WT sanctioned activities, receiving funding from WT, and representing Singapore at international events.
 The SNOC immediately established a major Games preparation committee to manage the national squad selection and training.

-On 9 May 2019, Sport Singapore responded to Mothership's news articles.
+On 9 May, Sport Singapore responded to Mothership's news articles.
 Sport Singapore stated that the legal tussle between Ng and the STF was a "very unfortunate development" and that the STF should have been "cognisant that its legal action, if not well founded, could be detrimental to their standing and role of leading the Taekwondo fraternity".

-On 10 May 2019, committee member Leon Koh resigned, stating that "the needs of the many is (sic) becoming neglected over the needs of a few".
-The same day, World Taekwondo (now renamed from World Taekwondo Federation) named Wong Liang Ming and Lim Teong Chin who were the then secretary-general and general manager respectively as having breached parts of its codes of ethics.
+On 10 May, committee member Leon Koh resigned, stating that "the needs of the many is (sic) becoming neglected over the needs of a few".
+The same day, WT named Wong Liang Ming and Lim Teong Chin who were the then secretary-general and general manager respectively as having breached parts of its codes of ethics.
 They were of the opinion that their husband and wife relationship were a conflict of interest.
-On 11 May 2019, Raja Zulfadli filed a police report against Wong, alleging that she compelled him to show her a group chat between him, other athletes and SNOC on his phone.
+The next day on the 11 May, Raja Zulfadli filed a police report against Wong, alleging that she compelled him to show her a group chat between him, other athletes and SNOC on his phone.
 Wong would later refute the allegations, claiming that she had asked for permission.
 On the same day, it was reported in The Sunday Times that Wong would be stepping down from both the management committee and coaching.